bldl/emplace-spidermonkey/README.md

 * [Build Mozilla Firefox on Windows](https://firefox-source-docs.mozilla.org/setup/windows_build.html)

   During the installation, you will be asked which version of Firefox you want to build as a standard.
-In this tutorial we will choose `5: SpiderMonkey JavaScript engine`, which will allow for faster builds during development.
+In this tutorial we will choose `5: SpiderMonkey JavaScript™ engine`, which will allow for faster builds during development.

   It doesn't matter if you choose to use `hg` or `git` to grab the source code.